youmisuk/FairCATE-Multilevel/README.md

 - `fixed_intercept`: logical.
 Whether to include a fixed grand intercept in the outcome model.
 Using `TRUE` by default.
 This may depend on your research setting.
 - `delta`: a numeric array or a list to indicate the (un)fairness tolerance level $\delta$.
 Usually, you can use 20 to indicate no fairness constraint (i.e., $\delta = \infty$) and 0.0001 for the most strict fairness constraint (i.e., $\delta = 0$).
 For example, if you set the `fairness` argument to be `c("tau~S1", "tau~S2")` and you want to give fairness constraints on both two conditions, your `delta` should be `delta = c(0.0001, 0.0001)`.
 - `ps.trim`: a string to choose the trimming method for propensity scores.
 It should be either "Sturmer.1" (the default) or "Sturmer.2".
 "Sturmer.1" is the common range method ver.1 by [Stürmer et al. Am J Epidemiol 2021;190:1659–1670](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8327194/).
 "Sturmer.2" is the common range method ver.2 by [Stürmer et al. Am J Epidemiol 2010;172:843–854](https://pubmed.ncbi.nlm.nih.gov/20716704/).
+- `tau_var_j`: adding the tau_var_j to the function for a correctly specified projection if we add the random slope into the DGP after predicting the counterfactuals and propensity scores, I augmented the b.mat to b.mat.aug with tau_var_j column.
+There will be no influence if it is NULL.
+You need to specify the tau_var_j like tau_var_j = data$tau_var_j

 **Example**
 ```r